Weed in Naha: Laws, Availability, and Risks

 Even a small amount of weed can result in a prison sentence.
 Unlike in countries where minor possession may lead to a fine, Japan enforces zero-tolerance policies.

-Is Weed Available in Naha?
+Is Weed Available ?

 Despite the strict laws, some people still find weed in Naha.
 The most common ways include: